DarienBrito/NLC/README.md

     press cmd+shift+l
 ```

-##**Usage**
+##** Basic Usage**

 The user builds any kind of SynthDef.
-The framework simply creates a parametric space for that SynthDef that can be explored using various utilities.
+The framework simply creates a parametric space that can be explored using various utilities.

-The only restriction the user has while creating the SynthDef is:
+#Restriction

-- It MUST have an "out" argument mapped to the Out UGen
+- Eveyr SynthDef must have an "out" argument mapped to an Out UGen

-This is so because there is an internal method of handling routings that otherwise will fail
+This is so because there is an internal method of handling routings that otherwise will fail.
+This is the only restriction while writing your SynthDef.
+Following an example with a very simple one:

 ```js